Microcephaly, Birth Defects

 - The patient’s healthcare provider must complete the Zika Virus Testing - Patient and Clinical Information form.

-- These forms must be included with the specimen when it is sent to the Send Out Laboratory.
+- This form must be included with the specimen when it is sent to the Send Out Laboratory.

 - Specimens received without the appropriate forms and information will not be shipped.

 - Order as a Miscellaneous Sendout (XMISC).

 Criteria for Diagnostic Testing of Potentially Exposed Individuals:1.
 Pregnant Women with a history of travel to an area with ongoing Zika virus transmission.a.
 Patient has clinical illness consistent with Zika virus infection (two or more of the following):

 - Joint Pain

 OR, patient has no symptoms with ongoing Zika virus exposure.
 2. Others who have a history of travel to an area with ongoing Zika virus transmission and have a clinical illness consistent with Zika virus.3.
 Testing is not recommended for asymptomatic non-pregnant individuals.
 Diagnostic Testing Options:1.
 Nucleric Acid Amplification testing (i.e., PCR). a.
 Available on any pregnant patient or non-pregnant patient with < 14 days post symptom onset.2.
 Serology for detection of IgM. a.
 Available on any pregnant symptomatic patient or non-pregnant symptomatic patient with >= 14 days post symptom onset.
 NOTE: If IgM is detected, a plaque-reduction neutralization test (PRNT) will be performed to rule out cross-reaction with other associated mosquito-borne diseases or if the IgM results are inconclusive.